NDIS funded counselling | Byron Bay

 Can I use my NDIS funds to pay for counselling with you?

 Do you want help to better deal with your emotions or a difficult situation?
-Or maybe you want help to improve your relationships and social skills?
+Or to improve your relationships and social skills?

 Yes?
 Great.
 Next question: